manojake/javascript-playground/cssCheetSheet.md

 _align-items_ can be used to align flex items.
 By defaukt it's value is _normal_. ie the items will be stretched in the direction of the cross axis. ie if the _flex-direction is row_ the items will be stretched vertically to fill the parent container.
 But if the _center_ value is used, the items will not be stretched beyond it's intrinsic width and height.The flex items are positioned at the center of the cross-axis.
 The flex items are spaced evenly along the main-axis by setting the _justify-content_ property to _space-around_.

 You can override the align-items behavior for individual flex items by applying the _align-self_ property to them.

+## Grids

+Grid layout is a two-dimensional layout system for the web.
+It lets you organize content into rows and columns.